Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 This is the most direct way to define the "modernity" of a project.

-gnu++17.
-Compared to the standardc++17, it allows the use of some GCC-specific non-standard extensions (such as special inline assembly syntax).
+-std=gnu++17.
+Compared to the standard-std=c++17, it allows the use of some GCC-specific non-standard extensions (such as special inline assembly syntax).
 In low-level embedded development, we sometimes have to use thegnu++version.

-constexpr: In C++17, a massive amount of logic can be moved to compile-time evaluation, directly reducing runtime CPU load and Flash footprint. std::span(C++20): It is the perfect replacement for passing buffers in embedded development, offering better safety and zero overhead compared to traditionaluint8_t* ptr, size_t len.- Structured binding: Makes parsing complex sensor data structures extremely elegant.
+constexpr: In C++17, a significant amount of logic can be moved to compile-time calculation, directly reducing runtime CPU load and Flash footprint. std::span(C++20): It is the perfect replacement for passing buffers in embedded development, safer than traditional raw pointers with no extra overhead.- Structured Binding: Makes parsing complex sensor data structures extremely elegant.

-In embedded development, due to hardware differences, we frequently need "conditional compilation."
+In embedded development, due to hardware differences, we often need "conditional compilation."

-target_compile_definitions(target PRIVATE STM32F407xx)in CMake, rather than littering your code with#define.
+target_compile_definitionsin CMake, rather than filling your code with#ifdef.

-Warning: Over-reliance on macros makes code paths difficult to test (code coverage cannot cover branches with disabled macros).
-In modern C++, we recommend prioritizing
+Warning: Over-reliance on macros makes code paths difficult to test (Code Coverage cannot cover branches where macros are disabled).
+In modern C++, it is recommended to prioritize

 if constexprcombined with constant objects.